 Skip to content

-We have two control planes you can connect Firefly to.
+We have two control planes you can connect Issuer to.
 Choose between the convenience of the SaaS-based Venafi Control Plane with TLS Protect Cloud, or the control of a self-hosted deployment with TLS Protect Datacenter.
-In this section you will learn how to use Firefly with TLS Protect Datacenter.
-For information on how to use Firefly with Venafi Control Plane, see Firefly and Venafi Control Plane
+In this section you will learn how to use Issuer with TLS Protect Datacenter.
+For information on how to use CyberArk Workload Identity Manager (formerly known as Firefly) with Venafi Control Plane, see Issuer and Venafi Control Plane

 Overview

-In this section, Firefly will be deployed on Kubernetes and configured to bootstrap its security settings directly from the TLS Protect Datacenter, eliminating the need to connect to any other Venafi infrastructure.
+In this section, Issuer will be deployed on Kubernetes and configured to bootstrap its security settings directly from the TLS Protect Datacenter, eliminating the need to connect to any other Venafi infrastructure.

 In this way, the issued certificates are: